britishredcrosssociety/resilience-index/README.md

 <img src='man/figures/example-map.png' align="centre"/>

 ## Development
-The Resilience Index is currently under active development, and only exists in a limited capacity for England and Scotland, with the other devolved nations to be added at a later date.
+The Resilience Index is currently under active development, and only exists in a limited capacity at this time.
+Check the metadata files in `/R` to see the progress of each cause in each nation.

 ## Structure
 The Resilience Index *closely* resembles an R package in structure.
 If you are new to R packages, the [R Packages](https://r-pkgs.org/) book is a good resource, and will help you understand how to navigate this repository.
 An R package structure was chosen as it is a well tested convention for organising code and related artefacts that comes with a bunch of free tools (e.g., dependency management via the `DESCRIPTION` file).